Five tips to avoid becoming cold

 Why older people need to maintain their body temperature

-Figures released by the Office for National Statistics demonstrate that there were around 34,300 excess winter deaths in England and Wales in 2016–17.
+According to figures released by the Office for National Statistics, there were an estimated 50,100 excess winter deaths in England and Wales in 2017-18 (the highest number in over 40 years).
 Unfortunately, many older people in the UK are also faced with the prospect of having to choose between food and paying for heating in the winter months.

 It’s particularly important to maintain body temperature at an optimal level (around 37°C), because letting your body temperature drop below 35°C can lead to serious conditions such as hypothermia.